Patient identification bracelet

 Any pain which arises after the surgery will be treated by the anaesthesia team with pain relief procedures which are adjusted individually to your needs and your state of health.
 These include patient controlled pain procedures (PCA) or treatments using special catheters (PDA) for patients who have undergone larger operations.
 Your anaesthetist will discuss this procedure with you in detail during the pre-op meeting.

-All our affiliated doctors are experienced specialists who guarantee you optimum medical treatment.
-You can freely choose your attending doctor.
+Our affiliated doctors are experienced specialists who guarantee you optimum medical treatment.
 The affiliated doctors carry out the diagnostic and therapeutic procedures and treatments in the hospital.
 They also work in their own practices, but can be reached via the hospital.
 An emergency doctor is also present at all times of the day and night.
 An operating and anaesthesia team is also on standby 24/7.

 You will find information about nursing care, hotel-style and catering services on the following sub-pages.